Articles Posted in DUI Defense

 Other callers have read through our website and see many examples of DUI reduced to reckless driving or other lesser charge.
 One reason that our top-ranked attorneys offer a DUI lawyer FREE consultation is to answer common questions such as “How often are DUI charges reduced, on a 1st DUI offense, for your clients?”

-By: Atlanta DUI Lawyer and Cory Yager, a former Cobb County police officer.
+By: Atlanta DUI Lawyer Cory Yager, a former Cobb County police officer.
 His partner, Larry Kohn, is a top-rated Smyrna DUI lawyer and an AVVO attorney with nearly 600 5-star client ratings.
 All our legal warriors are law book co-authors of more than one nationally published legal book on DUI laws in Georgia

 Understanding the legal process in the Smyrna traffic court is important.
 Being advised about what consequences to expect (if convicted) helps you know the consequences of a DUI conviction, and will let you know how to fight your case at the Smyrna Police Dept traffic violations bureau.